Iteo/audoma/docs/usage.rst

-| Above will result in the following example in the documentation:
+| The above code will result in the following example in the documentation:

 .. code :: json